Darja555/Cleaning-and-analyzing-online-programming-school-data./README.md

 CRM system that keeps track of lead and transaction statuses.
 Your task is to clean and analyze this data to improve the efficiency of the school.

-#Given the current business situation, this project included a Python DA assignment and a
+## This project included a Python DA assignment and a Product analytics assignment.
-Product analytics assignment

 *Python DA Assignment*
 - Data cleaning and preparation: